danmalter/danmalter.github.io/_posts/2015-03-06-Shiny_Server.md

 sudo chown -R ubuntu /srv/*
 ```

-There should already be a foler in the /srv/shiny-server directory called "sample-apps".
+There should already be a folder in the /srv/shiny-server directory called "sample-apps".
 You can view this sample application by typing into the url:

 [public DNS]:3838

 Example:<br>
 <a href="http://ec2-52-1-117-130.compute-1.amazonaws.com:3838" target="_blank">http://ec2-52-1-117-130.compute-1.amazonaws.com:3838</a>

+<a href="https://danmalter.shinyapps.io/HR-Hitters"target="_blank">App powered by RStudio</a>

 ### Host Multiple Shiny Application through this Server ###